NASA-IMPACT/casei-data-pipeline/README.md

 # casei-data-pipeline

-This repository hosts the code to download ADMG CASEI campaigns data from CMR portal and also a catalog of yaml files containing a list of deployments and files that need to be downloaded.
+This repository hosts the code to download and process the ADMG CASEI campaigns navigational data from CMR portal and also a catalog of yaml files containing a list of deployments and files.
+Furthermore, we store the static platforms location data in a set of CSV files.

 ## How to use